What to do if your baby is choking? The right steps to take to react quickly

 A baby choking can happen in seconds.

-Here are the correct actions to take, step by step, to intervene quickly and safely.
+Here are the right steps to take, step by step, to intervene quickly and safely.

 When an ordinary moment turns into an emergency (watch the video)

-Imagine: everything's fine, your b The boy is playing or eating a snack… and suddenly, he stops breathing.
-He stops crying.
-His face changes color.
+Imagine: everything is fine, your baby is playing or eating a snack... and suddenly, they stop breathing.
+They stop crying.
+Their face changes color.

-This is one of the most distressing scenarios for a parent or educator.
-But with the right reflexes, you can make all the difference .
+It's one of the most frightening scenarios for a parent or caregiver.
+But with the right reflexes, you can make all the difference.

-Before panicking, you need to know how to recognize the signs.
-A choking baby will no longer be able to cry, breathe, or cough .
-You might see them turn red , then bluish , or even become limp and silent .
+Before panicking, it's important to recognize the signs.
+A choking baby will not be able to cry, breathe, or cough.
+You might see them turn red, then turn bluish, or even become limp and silent.

-If the baby is still coughing or crying , let him/her do so — it means he/she is trying to dislodge the object himself/herself. e.
-Otherwise, act immediately .
+If the baby is still coughing or crying, let them do it — that means they are trying to dislodge the object themselves.
+Otherwise, act immediately.

 -